Buses in Bristol: Park and ride

-The 903 has been renumbered and re-routed as number m2 metrobus.

 Airport services

-The Airport Flyer (A1) operates a frequent service on one route from Bristol bus station, Bristol city centre and Temple Meads station to Bristol Airport.
-The A2 no longer runs from Bristol but has in part replaced the withdrawn 121, running from Weston-super-Mare, through Nailsea and to the airport.
-The above services are operated by First West of England respectively.
-The A4 runs from Bath to the airport and is operated by Bath Bus Company using a mixture of three types of double decker.
+The Airport Flyer (A1) operates a frequent service on one route from Bristol bus station, Bristol city centre and Temple Meads station to Bristol Airport, operated by First West of England.
+The A4 runs from Bath to the airport and is operated by Bath Bus Company.

 In October 2018, the A1 service was re-routed along the guided busway in South Bristol.
 The previous route through Bedminster is operated by a new service A2 branded as Air Connect which runs every 30 minutes.
 The A2 uses the bus stops on The Haymarket as its start/terminus points in the city instead of the bus station.

-Greater Bristol Bus Network (GBBN)

-The Greater Bristol Bus Network (GBBN) also known as showcase bus routes are being developed by First in partnership with local government, to improve services with new buses, real time passenger information systems and traffic management measures.

 Bristol bus station

 The Bristol bus station is at Marlborough Street, near the Broadmead shopping area.
 It was opened in 1958, and was redeveloped in 2006.

 The station is managed by First West of England.
 There are 19 bays.
 The station has a First Travel shop, National Express shop, National Express information desk, a café, shop, security office and toilets.

 The bus station is used by the Bristol Airport Flyer service to the airport, most First Somerset & Avon express (X) and country services, and Stagecoach South West services to Taunton, Exeter and Plymouth.
 National Express services, as well as some services by other operators to destinations such as Yate and Cheddar, also use the station.